-3.9 Lines of communication
+3.9 Lines of Communication

 It is often necessary for students to be contacted or provided with information, sometimes at short notice.
-It is your responsibility to check daily your University email account, as well as to regularly check the appropriate undergraduate notice board and the alphabetical pigeon holes (both just outside the Department Office (3W 2.03)).
-Students wishing to contact members of staff can do so by email (see the preface for contact details) or by leaving a message in the Department office.
+It is your responsibility to check daily your University email account, as well as to regularly check the alphabetical pigeon holes just outside Dr Mathlin's office (3W 3.04).
+Students wishing to contact members of staff can do so by email (see the preface for contact details) or by leaving a message in the Department office (3W 2.03).